winstxnhdw/ezgif-essentials/README.md

 ```

 ## Usage (Sequence)
-> WARNING: Make sure your file path is quoted.
-Asterisks are part of the shell's syntax
+> WARNING: If you have 1000 images, your preceding frames should have the appropriate amount of leading zeros.
+Read more about it [here](https://unix.stackexchange.com/questions/77016/ffmpeg-pattern-type-glob-not-loading-files-in-correct-order).

 ```bash
 $ python main.py -i 'image/*.png' -a -r 50